DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 - Valve sound frames: collected from the 6 dB SNR dataset, specifically Normal, id00, id02, id04, id06.
 Ideally, we would have access to valve sounds against a silent background, but such data is not available.
 We had access only to "noisy" valve sound frames, which is why we selected the best SNR data available.
 - Background noise frames: collected from the -6 dB SNR dataset, Normal, id00, id02, id04, id06, when valves are inactive.

-In this notebook, we will explore:
+In this study, we will explore:

 - Low-complexity VAD models based on Machine Learning.
 These models will be utilized in our two-stage Noise Reduction algorithm.
 - High-complexity models leveraging advanced features:  Short-Time Fourier Transforms (STFT), mel-spectrograms, or wavelet transforms and Deep Learning, specifically a Convolutional Neural Network (CNN).